AntonShevchuk/bender-2.0/README.md

 # Bender 2.0

-The Bender bot for Google Chat
+Bender 2.0 is an open-source Google Chat Bot designed to enhance productivity and collaboration within chat environments.
+Developed with educational goals in mind, Bender 2.0 serves as a comprehensive example for those looking to build their own chat bots.
+The project includes detailed articles that guide users through the process of creating and deploying a Google Chat Bot.

-## The Series of Articles 🇺🇸
+## The Series of Articles 🇬🇧

 * [First Steps][1]
 * [Create a Dialog][3]